andrew/ultimate-awesome/README.md

 - [awesome-vector-database](https://github.com/dangkhoasdc/awesome-vector-database) - A curated list of awesome works related to high dimensional structure/vector search & database.
 - [awesome-consul](https://github.com/josegonzalez/awesome-consul) - A list of awesome consul projects, libraries.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
+- [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [Pop_OS-Guide](https://github.com/mikeroyal/Pop_OS-Guide) - Pop!_OS Guide.
 Pop!_OS is an Operating System developed by System76.
 - [awesome-code-formatters](https://github.com/rishirdua/awesome-code-formatters) - A curated list of awesome code formatting tools and libraries.
 - [awesome-snips](https://github.com/snipsco/awesome-snips) - A curated list of awesome Snips projects.